How It Works

 How is the Longevity Benefit taxed?

-The Longevity Benefit is taxed as a qualified Roth account.
+The Longevity Benefit is generally taxed as a qualified account.
 Tax treatment is based on current law and may be subject to change.
 Savvly does not provide tax advice.
 Consult a qualified tax advisor regarding your specific situation.

 Is the Longevity Benefit insurance?